-Love, emotion and strong sense of affection.
-Add club feeling, obsession and for passion that never ends – just ask fans of Arsenal from across Europe.
+Love and strong sense of affection.
+Add club feeling, obsession and passion that never ends – just ask fans of The Gunners from across Europe.

 LONDON: Drop into The Tollington Arms in North London´s Hornsey Road if you like to meet Arsenal fans from around Europe.
-The board of “Arsenal Norway” was assembled here ahead of their annual meeting.
+The board of “Arsenal Norway” assembled here ahead of their annual meeting.
 Here was shop assistant Sondre from Stavanger, machine operator Ole Kristian from Lørenskog, municipal employee Truls from Sarpsborg, Logistics-Ronny from Bergen, IT-Jostein from Voss and the eminent photographer Kjell Eivind from Moss.
-They are all among 7.000 Norwegian women and men having one thing in common with Queen Elizabeth II – passion for everyone and fans of Arsenal Football Club located at Islington, North London.
+They are all among 700 Norwegian women and men having one thing in common with Queen Elizabeth II.
+It´s about passion for everyone.
+They are all fans of Arsenal Football Club located at Emirates Stadium, Islington, North London.

 “Our relationship with Arsenal can be compared to love and passion.
 We stand by our heroes in good and bad days”, Roar Myrvang reveals on behalf of the fan club “Arsenal Norway”.
 He combines job as project manager at a theatre in Oslo with being a passionate chairman of the fan-club founded by two youngsters 40 years ago.
 While annual meetings in Oslo barely collected ten attendances more than 160 made exclusive trip from Norway to the annual meeting at Emirates Stadium.